hisaac/hisaac.net/src/content/blog/2014/good-and-great-albums-of-2013/index.md

 tags: [music, best of]
 ---

 Welcome to my Good and Great Albums of 2013 list!
 Please peruse the list and drop me a line [on Twitter](http://twitter.com/hisaac) if you found anything that piqued your interest.
-And please share your lists as well if you’ve got them.
+And please share your lists as well if you've got them.
 I love finding and hearing new music.

 <aside>Note: I like to do these lists in alphabetical order by artist.
-All of these albums are great, and it’s hard to pick favorites.</aside>
+All of these albums are great, and it's hard to pick favorites.</aside>

 ## Good Albums